danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    Save modifications.

-   In the image below you can see the paramters you must modify.
-Some content was remove to show these parameters, so you will see something slighlty different when editing the file
+   In the image below you can see the parameters you must modify.
+Some content was removed to show these parameters, so you will see something slightly different when editing the file

    ![Image0021](Media/image0021.png)